orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 Command-line launcher
 ---------------------

-The command-line application launcher allows to load an application plugin, to set its parameters, and execute it using the command line.
+The command-line application launcher loads an application plugin, to set its parameters, and execute it using the command line.
-Launching the ``otbApplicationLauncherCommandLine`` without argument results in the following help to be displayed:
+Launching the ``otbApplicationLauncherCommandLine`` without any arguments provided, results in the following help to be displayed:

 ::